 Non-minor changes to a project that are not mandated by the proposal review process or technical considerations may only be made after the approval of a PI-initiated Change Request (Section 7).

-If the PI does not approve the Phase 2 products within the given deadline as indicated in the email notification, the project may be downgraded to the next lower grade (from A to B, from B to C, from C to U).
+If the PI does not approve the Phase 2 products within the given deadline as indicated in the email notification, the project may be downgraded to the next lower grade.

 6.2 Observation scheduling